NordicHPC/sonar/doc/NEW-FORMAT.md

 obsolete.
 Some are here in a different form.
 Therefore, while old and new data are broadly compatible, there may be some minor problems translating between them.

-If a device does not expose a UUID, one will be constructed for it by the monitoring component.
-A UUID will never be confusable with another device within the same cluster but a synthesized UUID may change, eg at reboot, creating a larger population of devices than there is in actuality.
+If a GPU device does not expose a UUID, one will be constructed for it by Sonar.
+A UUID will never be confusable with another device within the same cluster at any point in time, but a synthesized UUID may change, eg at reboot, creating an apparently larger population of devices than there is in actuality.

 Device indices are hard to use well.
 Sonar will report the indices as seen from the node, independent of any mappings created for jobs.
 There are several problems.
 Indices may change at